krisangle/crypto/README.md

 ## contact

-If you're interested to know more about the service worker deciphering technique, please contact me on c DOT angleraud DOT gmail DOT com
+If you're interested in knowing more about the service worker deciphering technique, please get in touch with me at krisangle@users.noreply.github.com.